ChartsCSS/ChartsCSS.org/src/components/data.md

 ## Size Variable

 Your `--size` variable should always be a unitless number between `0` to `1`.
 Why unitless?
-Because it should you should be able to change chart types without changing all the variables.
+Because you should be able to change chart types without changing all the variables.

 Rectangular charts use percentage as a unit of measurement while redial charts use degrees.
-To make it easier for users to switch between chart types, the framework deprecated unit.
+To make it easier for users to switch between chart types, the framework deprecated units.
 Instead, it multiplies the `--size` by `100%` or by `360deg` depending on the chart type.